Luna G3 CPAP Review: Data Access Guide

 - Persistent daytime sleepiness despite consistent nightly use and good AHI.
 Other factors may be affecting your sleep quality.

-CPAP Clarity generates PDF reports formatted for clinical review.
+CPAP Clarity generates PDF therapy reports formatted for your provider to review.
 Download one before your appointment.
 Concrete numbers lead to better conversations than general impressions.
 For tips on presenting your data effectively, see preparing CPAP data for your doctor.

 Get Started